dgraph-io/cloud-docs/content/admin/backend-modes.md

     parent = "slash-graphql-admin"
 +++

-Slash GraphQL supports three different backend modes, which control how the underlying Dgraph instance is configured.
+Dgraph Cloud supports three different backend modes, which control how the underlying Dgraph instance is configured.
 Each mode is pre-configured keeping ease of use in mind:
 - [Read-Only mode](#read-only-mode), for use cases involving queries to a read-only dataset.
 - [GraphQL mode](#graphql-mode), suited for use cases centered around schemas and queries based on GraphQL.
 - [Flexible mode](#flexible-mode) supports both GraphQL and DQL, and is often preferred by users who are familiar with DQL.

 {{% notice "tip" %}}
-By default, your Slash backend will run in [GraphQL mode](#graphql-mode).
+By default, your Dgraph Cloud backend will run in [GraphQL mode](#graphql-mode).
 If you want to have the same behavior as a local Dgraph instance, change your backend to [Flexible mode](#flexible-mode).
 {{% /notice %}}